sscchan/Interrogator-for-Australian-Monthly-APET/_PRESS-RELEASE.md

   Go onto the website, click on the map where you want the APET data, and the result data is dispaly on the right.
 Enter this into your MUSIC model.

 ## Customer Quote ##
-  "I used to have to budget 2 hours for a GIS guy (because he pads his timesheet) to get my APET input data for MUSIC modelling, now I can do it in 5 mintues and I don't have to fight other project managers for the GIS guy's availability." - Abraham Lincoln
+  "I used to have to budget 2 hours for a GIS guy (because he pads his timesheet) to get my APET input data for MUSIC modelling, now I can do it in 5 mintues and I don't have to fight other project managers for the GIS guy's availability." - Adam

 ## Closing and Call to Action ##
-  Goto http://www.IAMAPET.com to use the tool!
+  Goto https://enigmatic-wave-70998.herokuapp.com/ to use the tool!